Tone of Voice (TOV). What it means for your marketing

 1. Listen to your audience.
 A big part of why your business exists is to please your ideal client.
 And if imitation is a form of flattery, you should listen carefully to how your ideal clients talk and incorporate elements of that in your brand voice.

 3. Check what competitors are doing.
-Being aware of what TOV your competition is using provides inspiration for what you can do differently.
-Or identify what they are doing well and work out how you can adapt that to make it your own.
+Being aware of how your competitors sound will provide inspiration for how you can do it differently.
+It also gives you the chance to evaluate what you think they communicate well and how they’ve done this.
+Is it the rhythm, the words?
+You can then adapt their approach to make it your own.
 (I do not condone outright copycatting or plagiarism.
 There is always a way to put your own spin on things.)
 Spend time reading through the copy on their site, any emails they send and what they’re saying on their social media.

-Tone of voice work can take time.
+Tone of voice work takes time.
 Don’t rush it.
-Also don’t feel that you have to stick with the same TOV for the rest of your business’ life.
-It’s a living document.
-Just as we change how we speak and sound as we grow up and experience life, your company TOV will do the same.
+And once you get going, keep in mind that this is a living document, meaning your ToV will likely change over time.
+Just as we change how we speak and sound as we grow up and experience life, your company ToV will do the same.

-If you enjoyed this article but want to know more about TOV, I highly recommend listening to Vikki Ross on the Hot Copy Podcast.
+If you enjoyed this article but want more, more, more then get listening to Vikki Ross on the Hot Copy Podcast.
 Vikki is a UK-based copywriter with over 20 years’ experience and specialises in branding and TOV.

 vikki-ross-conversational-copy-hot-copy-podcast